mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 Here we can observe three things.

 - The comprehension evaluates to a map.
-- The `"Mitch"` key and its was preserved in the final output.
+- The `"Mitch"` key and its value were preserved in the final output.
 - The `"Greg"` key's value in the `base_map` was overwritten by the value yielded during the comprehension with the same key.
 If our comprehension were two have returned multiple key/value pairs with identical keys, the last one would have won.

 This option is very useful for transforming maps, since iterating over a map with an `Enum` function turns it into a list of 2-tuples, you always need to pipe the return value into `Enum.into/2` or `Map.new/1`.